jtroo/kanata/README.md

   by the target application).
 - Mouse buttons.
 Send mouse left click, right click, and middle click events with your keyboard.
 - Live reloading of the configuration for easy testing of your changes.
+- Run binaries from kanata (disabled by default)

 ## Contributing